Dr-Sumayya-Jad/IBMprojects/README.md

 # IBMprojects
-These are exercises that are part of the IBM Data Science Program
+These are exercises that are part of the IBM Data Science Program.